justinjudefernandes/SOC-Architecture-Elastic-Stack-Deployment/README.md

 # SOC Architecture & Elastic Stack Deployment

 ## 🎯 Objective:
-Design and deploy a multi-system Security Operations environment and establish the Elastic Stack as the centralized SIEM platform.
-This included designing the environment architecture, evaluating the Elastic Stack's core components, deploying Elasticsearch and Kibana, and configuring the platform for secure operational use.
+Establish the Elastic Stack as the centralized SIEM foundation for a multi-system Security Operations environment.
+The objective was to define the environment architecture, deploy and evaluate Elasticsearch and Kibana, and configure the platform with the security, authentication, networking, and operational settings required for effective SOC monitoring.

 ## 📊 Project Overview:
 Designed and provisioned a multi-system Security Operations environment in VMware Workstation to support security monitoring, endpoint telemetry, centralized management, incident ticketing, and adversary simulation.